AI-Protocol-Official/Ethereum-EIPs/EIPS/eip-draft_DPT.md

 4. Auxiliary Helper Smart Contracts:
-    - Additional smart contracts may be introduced to handle governance, dispute resolution, and other aspects of the decentralized AI market.
+    - Additional smart contracts may be introduced to handle governance, dispute resolution, and other aspects of the trustless AI collaboration framework.
-    - Smart contracts should be designed to ensure fairness, security, and efficiency in the AI service ecosystem.
+    - Smart contracts should be designed to ensure transparency, security, and efficiency in the AI service ecosystem.

 ## Rationale